Robert-van-Engelen/ForthMSX/README.md

 ## Work in progress

 Words for MSX graphics and sound will be added in the near future.

+Include a complete Forth manual in the near future, similar to the Forth manual I wrote for [Forth500](https://github.com/Robert-van-Engelen/Forth500).

 A "headless" ForthMSX can be assembled, which is only half the size.
 This is a nice feature for stand-alone application development from which the Forth interpreter can be removed.
 This is already possible by (re)setting the `REPL` and `MAIN` flags in the `forth.asm` source to assemble, but it is not ideal to write Forth in low-level code.
 Ideal would be to develop and use a new external Forth compiler for "headless" application development.